Behavioral Health

 Need help finding a behavioral health provider?

-• For help, contact Customer Service - 800-663-9355 - Monday–Friday, 8:00 a.m. to 8:00 p.m.
+- For help, contact Customer Service – 800-663-9355 – Monday-Friday, 8:00 a.m. to 8:00 p.m.
 Pacific time.
 A Customer Service Representative will assist if you'd like help finding a provider with availability.
+Health Net will outreach to providers on your behalf and will contact you with the soonest appointment available.

-Please Note: Routine appointments with an MD/psychiatrist may take up to 15 business days, and an appointment with a therapist may take up to 10 business days.
+Please note: routine appointments with an MD/psychiatrist may take up to 15 business days, and an appointment with a therapist may take up to 10 business days.

 You and your covered family members can use behavioral health benefits for medically necessary behavioral health services, as well as treatment for substance abuse.

-• No prior authorization required for:
+- No prior authorization required for:

-• Outpatient therapy or psychiatric care, whether delivered in person or via telehealth
+- Outpatient therapy or psychiatric care, whether delivered in person or via telehealth

-• Prior authorization is required for:
+- Prior authorization is required for:

-• Intensive treatment programs delivered on an outpatient basis
+- Intensive treatment programs delivered on an outpatient basis

-• 24 hour in-patient treatment or residential care
+- 24 hour in-patient treatment or residential care

-• Applied Behavior Analysis for children with Autism Spectrum Disorder
+- Applied Behavior Analysis for children with Autism Spectrum Disorder

 Download Behavioral Health Benefits Brochure – English (PDF)